IITP-CVPR/Writing_difficulty/README.md

 Red dashed line → Theoretical diagonal (ideal prediction)

 # Results Summary
-Each model’s RMSE and R² are printed in sorted order.
 The model achieving the highest R² is automatically selected as the best-performing model for further predictions.
 # Dataset
 The dataset used for the experiments is uploaded here.